jadecobra/python_tdd_exercises/source/classes/unittest.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<another way to write tests: tests>`
+* :ref:`Do you want to see all the CODE I typed in this chapter?<another way to write tests: tests>`
+* `click here to see the source code for unittest`_

 ----